yinqianye/The-Modding-Tree/docs/challenges.md

 The old goal system uses these features:

-- goal: **deprecated**, A Decimal for the amount of currency required to beat the challenge.
+- goal: **deprecated**, A ExpantaNum for the amount of currency required to beat the challenge.
 By default, the goal is in basic Points.
 The goal can also be a function if its value changes.

 - currencyDisplayName: **deprecated**. the name to display for the currency for the goal